 Parents and guardians may still choose to send children to school with masks.

-BOCES will continue to obtain and maintain an adequate quantity of personal protective equipment (PPE) used for school safety purposes.
+BOCES will continue to obtain and maintain an adequate quantity of personal protective equipment (PPE), including masks, to use when requested.

-Social distancing, also called “physical distancing,” means keeping at least three feet or more space between yourself and others, unless safety or core function of the activity requires a shorter distance.
-All persons in BOCES instructional buildings will keep social distance of at least three feet whenever possible.
+Social distancing, also called “physical distancing,” means keeping at least three feet or more space between yourself and others, unless safety or the core function of the activity requires a shorter distance.
+All persons in BOCES instructional buildings will maintain social distance when practicable.

 All classes are in-person instruction five days a week.

 If a person with COVID-19 symptoms is not diagnosed as COVID-19 positive by a healthcare provider (physician, nurse practitioner, or physician assistant) they can return to school in coordination with the local health department.

 If your child receives a positive COVID test result, DO NOT come to school.
 Report the positive test result to BT-BOCES Head Nurse Christa Ruffo at (607)763-3358 or [email protected]

 Students with symptoms of illness will be sent to the health office and be assessed by the school nurse.
 Staff will be sent home for follow-up with a healthcare provider.
 The school nurse will assess individuals for chronic conditions such as asthma, allergies or chronic gastrointestinal conditions that may present the same symptoms as COVID-19 but are neither contagious nor pose a public health threat.
 Students with a temperature or signs of illness will be sent directly to a dedicated isolation area for an evaluation by a nurse.
 Staff who are ill with COVID 19 symptoms at work should notify their supervisor, leave the building and follow up with their medical provider.